wp-plugins/webzunder/readme.txt

 == Changelog ==
+= 1.6.0 =
+1. Added option to activate summary twitter card. easily add the twitter account of your page and your personal twitter account.
+Your Twitter Card must be validated by Twitter in order to work correctly.
+You can test and validate your Twitter Card using the Validator
 = 1.5.6 =
-The plugin is now available in english and german.
+1. The plugin is now available in english and german.
 = 1.5.5.1 =
-[Bugfix] Description can now contain quotes.
+1. [Bugfix] Description can now contain quotes.
 = 1.5.5 =
-Added Option Fields  in User Profile to add Social Links for Facebook and Google Authorship = 1.5.4 =
+1. Added Option Fields  in User Profile to add Social Links for Facebook and Google Authorship = 1.5.4 =
-Inital Commit into WordPress Repository
+1. Inital Commit into WordPress Repository